n Islamic culture, gardens have special significance, resulting in a long tradition of exquisite horticultural masterpieces.

 A classic water channel divides the space into four, observing the Qur’anic descriptions of paradise, while a tumbling marble water feature offsets deep orange terracotta Indian sandstone.

-Despite the chill, it evokes memories of the hottest of days, and there are still some tasty summer fruit and berries we’re invited to pluck from the bountiful trees and bushes, too.
+It evokes memories of the hottest of days, and there are still some tasty summer fruit and berries we’re invited to pluck from the bountiful trees and bushes, too.

 We move down to the Garden of Light, inspired by the courtyards of Andalusia, where the sunlight streams through marble screens casting shadows, while the words of Persian poets dance in cryptical script across the stonework.